 A/Professor Elliott and his team and collaborators will develop and test novel systems for finding and making sense all research data relevant to a particular health question.
 This includes online platforms, artificial intelligence and ‘citizen science’ in which the public contribute to the processing of research articles for inclusion into systematic reviews.
-With more than 5000 members, the ‘Cochrane Crowd’ platform has demonstrated that given appropriate training, members of the public can accurately classify scientific research papers.
+With more than 5000 members, the ‘Cochrane Crowd’ (link is external) platform has demonstrated that given appropriate training, members of the public can accurately classify scientific research papers.
 Such reviews often inform critical government funding and approval decisions.

 ‘Doing research is not enough.
 We also need to make sure the findings of research translate into action and improved health—but there is now so much research it is hard for anyone to make sense of this “data deluge”,’ said A/Professor Elliott.

 ‘As an HIV physician at the Alfred Hospital I know the challenges of delivering health care that is based on the best possible research evidence.
 Using new technologies and ways of collaborating we are working to make that easier.
 My previous research shows it is possible to use the power of motivated communities to speed up science and I hope to build on this through my Fellowship.’